bullintheserver/linuxstudysessions/README.md

 Debian
-    :Package: dpkg
+    - Package: dpkg
     :Considered more advanced than Ubuntu
     :More stable than Ubuntu

 Ubuntu
     Mission: easy to use desktop
              cut cost of pro services
     Recommended for beginners
     Less stable than Debian

 Red Hat
     Aquired by IBM in 2019
     Started in 1994
     Reliable enterprise solution
-    Comes with software aiming to ease Linux use in pro server evironments Some components fee based
+    Comes with software aiming to ease Linux use in pro server evironments
+    Some components fee based
-    CentOS uses source code of Red Hat & is free but unsupported RH & Centos optimized for server environments Fedora
+    CentOS uses source code of Red Hat & is free but unsupported
+    RH & Centos optimized for server environments
+Fedora
     Aimed at desktop computers
     Progressive, aggressive adoption of new tech
     Test bed for RHEL
     All RH bases use package: rpm

 SUSE
     Known for YaST config tool: allows admins to install and config software and hardware, set up servers and networks